 The health and welfare status of the dogs and cats will be vastly improved by the protection from various potentially life threatening diseases and control against internal and external parasites, such as those causing mange.

 Additionally female dogs and cats will be free from the endless cycle of having puppies, and male dogs and cats will be less prone to fighting and wandering the streets in search of females, which all too often results in animals dying in road accidents in Namibia.

 From past experience working in Luderitz, Aus and Bethanie, we know it is possible for an experienced vet to sterilise an average of 25 dogs per day, whilst volunteers provide dipping services to free dogs of external parasites to over 100 dogs in a single morning, therefore Have a Heart can quickly have a sustainable impact in rural communities.

 Additionally Have-a-Heart Namibia will bring about the following advantages to the local human and wildlife communities:

 Rabies is a potentially fatal disease causing acute inflammation of the brain.
 In unvaccinated humans rabies is 99.9 % fatal after neurological symptoms have developed.
-It is estimated that 99 % of human cases of rabies are caused by dog bites, with 40 % of cases being children under 15 years of age.
+It is estimated that over 99 % of human cases of rabies are caused by dog bites, with 40 % of cases being children under 15 years of age.

 The World Health Organisation recommends vaccinating dogs as the most cost-effective method of eliminating rabies.
 Every dog Have-a-Heart sterilises is also vaccinated against rabies, therefore stopping the possibility of transmission of this fatal disease to humans and other animals.
 Have a Heart Namibia has been shortlisted for the 2020 Rabies Award for the fantastic results we provide in the fight against rabies!